paulhaskew/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ```

 ### -SearchResolveExactEmailOrUPN
 Removes the search capability from People Picker.
+Note, recently resolved names will still appear in the list.

+SharePoint Administrators will still be able to use starts with or partial name matching when enabled.

 The valid values are:

-Recently resolved names will still appear in the list.

-False- Restores default search functionality.
+False (default) - Starts with / partial name search functionality is available.
+True - Disables starts with / partial name search functionality for all SharePoint users, expect SharePoint Admins.

 ```yaml
 Type: Boolean